smatechnologies/smautility-sql-scripts/README.md

 -S [[DB_SERVER_NAME]] -U [[SQLMaintUser]] -P [[SQLMaintPassword]] -h-1 -b
 ```

-This screenshot shows the Job running in an OpCon container.
-The Job will look exactly the same if run on Windows other than the "Runner" will provide the windows instead of Linux path.
+The screenshot below shows the Job running in an OpCon container.
+The Job will look exactly the same if run on Windows other than the "Runner" will provide the windows path instead of Linux path.
 ![Database Backup](/img/DatabaseBackup.png)

 ### SMADB_TLog_Backup.sql (SMA Database Transaction Log Backup)